Slack - Amazon Kendra

 1. Secret name—A name for your secret.
 The prefix ‘AmazonKendra-Slack-’ is automatically added to your secret name.

-2. For Slack token—Enter the authentication credential values you created in your Slack account.
+2. For Slack token—Enter the authentication credential values you configured Slack.

 Note